 - review their engagement processes not just through procurement but also where budget holders have authority to engage directly

-- keep an eye out for future documents and the new HMRC tool on the guidance pages
+- keep an eye out for future documents on the guidance pages

 - have discussions with payroll and any agencies on how this will be operated